 - Try the unknown.
-Even though with original combinations, I was quite familiar with the type of foods in the Aromaticus menu.
-But I think they are not that common and not many people are familiar with ingredients like miso, tempeh and other fermented foods.
+Even with original combinations, I was quite familiar with the type of foods on the Aromaticus menu.
+But I think they are not that common and not many people are familiar with ingredients like miso, tempeh, and other fermented foods.
 And also with kefir and kombucha as drinks.
 My heartfelt recommendation here is to try anything that inspires you even if you don’t know what is.
 All these foods are very healthy and delicious so you won’t be disappointed and for sure you won’t feel heavy after your meal.

 Address + How To Reach Aromaticus in Trastevere

 - Opening hours: 10 am-3.30 pm and 6-10.30 pm.